rasterio/rasterio/_sources/quickstart.txt

     Affine(30.0, 0.0, 358485.0,
            0.0, -30.0, 4265115.0)

-This is an affine transformation matrix that maps pixel locations in (row, col) coordinates to (x, y) spatial positions.
+The ``transform`` attribute is an affine transformation matrix that maps pixel locations in (row, col) coordinates to (x, y) spatial positions.
 The product of this matrix and ``(0, 0)``, the row and column coordinates of the upper left corner of the dataset, is the spatial position of the upper left corner.

 .. code-block:: pycon